What’s new for BAF 2014?

 Can you tell us a bit about some of this year’s guests?

 I’m expecting Colin Graham to go down a storm this year.
 Watch_Dogs is one of the best-selling and biggest new gaming franchises, and I can’t wait to hear him talk about it in Bradford.
 I saw him give a fantastic presentation at another game event, and I just thought ‘I need to get him to BAF’!
 Watch_Dogs features animation design of the highest quality, and Ubisoft are one of the top 3 or 4 developers in the world who are capable of making these huge games.

 These speakers don’t do this all the time and we are incredibly fortunate to get the names we do.
-BAF and the National Media Museum help in this respect, giving games a great platform and recognising that they are becoming more mainstream.
+BAF and the museum help in this respect, giving games a great platform and recognising that they are becoming more mainstream.